burtcorp/jmespath-java/README.md

 ## Description

 `jmespath-java` comes in three parts: `jmespath-core`, `jmespath-jackson`, and `jmespath-gson`.
 The former contains the expression parser, core runtime, default functions and a simple runtime adapter that can search structures made up from numbers, strings, booleans, `List` and `Map` available as `io.burt.jmespath.jcf.JcfRuntime` (for "Java Collections Framework").
-The latter contains the Jackson and GSON runtime adapters, respectively, and is what you should be using most of the time.
+The latter contains the Jackson and Gson runtime adapters, respectively, and is what you should be using most of the time.
 The JCF runtime is just for internal development and testing.
 It primarily exists to test that there's nothing runtime-specific in the implementation.

 ## Configuration